Access My FREE 5-Part Retail Sales Training Email Course!

 Your goal is to get back some of that money you may have had to eat on your big deals.

 In addition, be brilliant on these basics:

-Repair, repaint and relight.
 Once everything is clean, notice the chipped paint, the broken furniture, the yellowed signage and fix them.
-New customers notice this each time; now so must you.
+New customers notice this each time and so must you.